 Chris coordinates grants, projects and programs; develops and maintains schedules (for people and equipment); and makes sure that safety protocols are implemented with all projects.
 Water/watershed issues have been of particular interest to Chris as a resident of South Park and former special water district board member.
 An Oklahoma University graduate, still practicing architecture and running her antique business, Chris grabs every opportunity to check out her favorite place, ‘the road less traveled’

 Outreach & Development Director

 Jane is a native of Colorado.
-She has a Bachelor of Science degree from Colorado State University in Outdoor Recreation/Environmental Interpretation.
-Her work experience includes the National Park Service at Redwood National Park and Florissant Fossil Beds National Monument.
-She worked with the Teller County Community Development Services office as the construction plans examiner and senior planner.
+Her work experience includes the National Park Service and Teller County Community Development Services construction plans examiner and senior planner.
 Jane was the long-time face of the Cripple Creek & Victor Gold Mining Co. as the Community Relations Manager.
 While with CC&V she was involved with many community organizations in the local area, as well as state-wide outreach and educational organizations.
 Before joining the Coalition for the Upper South Platte, she worked as the Special Projects Director for the City of Woodland Park.
-Jane has made Teller County her home for over 30 years.
+Jane has made Teller County her home for over 35 years.